ghi-la/Experimentation-Evaluation/Assigment1/Experiment 01 - GhilardiniToscano.md

-# Your Title Here
+# What is the best performing sorting algorithm?
+## Experimental analysis commissioned by Bubble Inc

-## Experiment 1, Experimentation & Evaluation 2024
+Experiment 1, Experimentation & Evaluation 2024

 # Abstract